MuhammadSarim1997/bank_app-repo/Readme.md

-This branch contain teh version of the app that using postgress sql as a DB
+This branch contain the version of the app that using postgress sql as a DB